 Pharmacists also contribute to research and testing of new drugs.
 They work in pharmacies, medical clinics, hospitals, universities, and government institutions.

 What Does a Pharmacist Do?

 People have been using plants and other natural substances as medicine for thousands of years.
-However, the practice of professional pharmacy became its own separate professional field in the mid-nineteenth century.
+But the practice of professional pharmacy became its own field in the mid-nineteenth century.

 Pharmacists distribute prescription drugs to individuals.
 They also provide advice to patients and other health professionals on how to use or take medication, the correct dose of a drug, and potential side effects.
 Plus, they can make sure that a drug won’t interact badly with other medications you take or health conditions you have.